Jorenar/blog/2021-07-05-vla-pitfalls.md

 }
 ```

-In this case I was able to request over 4.5 GB before segfault.
+In this case I was able to request over 4.5 GiB before segfault.
 Almost few orders
 of magnitude more!
 But I still got the segfault, right?
 Well, the difference
 is in getting at least some\* chance of checking the value returned by `malloc()`
 and thus being able to, for example, inform the user about the error: